Kyle2403/SocialWebApp/ReadMe.md

 * Check to see if npm is installed: npm -v
 * Install CryptoJS: npm install crypto-js
 # How to run
-* Open a terminal/command prompt and enter python web_app.py
+* Open a terminal/command prompt and enter "python web_app.py"
-## Small nodes
+## Small notes
 * In case sessions are shared between browser tabs, open another browser and login to try the chat function.
 * Reload the page after commenting to see it displayed.